Cursome History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+Cursome is a name that first reached England following the Norman Conquest of 1066.
 The Cursome family lived in Derbyshire.
-The family originally lived in Notre Dame de Curson in Calvados, Normandy, and it is from this location that their name derives.
+The family originally lived in Notre Dame de Curson in Calvados, Normandy.

 Early Origins of the Cursome family